Rules for assigning scientific names have become well codified in order to

 English 'ch'.

-Nqwebasaurus thwazi de Klerk et al., 2000 (Late
+Nqwebasaurus thwazi de Klerk et al. 2000 (Late

 Jurassic/Early Cretaceous South African coelurosaur) It is pronounced: